-ASPH Trust depends on the use and flow of information and data in order to deliver patient care and to meet its mandate.
+ASPH Trust (hereby referred to as ‘the Trust’) depends on the use and flow of information and data in order to deliver patient care and to meet its mandate.
 The confidentiality, availability and integrity of all information held and used by, or on behalf of, the Trust must therefore be assured.
 This requires robust Information Governance in order to:

 - support clinical delivery, service planning and performance;

 - enable the effective management of services and resources;

 - ensure that all types of information in all formats are sourced, held and used appropriately, securely and legally;